Explore Hegra, Dadan and Jabal Ikma

 Jabal Ahmar

-Among Hegra’s outcrops is Jabal Ahmar, a name which refers to the red hue of the rock.
+Among Hegra’s rocky outcrops is Jabal Ahmar, a name which refers to the red hue of the rock.
 This site has 18 tombs, of which a few were recently excavated.
 One in particular features an inscription that reveals it belongs to a 2,000-year-old Nabataean woman called Hinat, who was the daughter of Wahbu.
 In a groundbreaking, world-first feat, her appearance has been reconstructed and this, along with her story, has been shared as part of an exhibition at Hegra’s visitor centre.
 In the same tomb, human remains have been uncovered, including a woman wearing a necklace made of date stones.
 The entrances of Jabal Ahmar’s tombs are decorated with columns indicating Greek and Roman architectural influences typical of most of Hegra’s tombs.
 Classic pediments crown the entrances, eagles and sphinxes are ever-present to protect them from trespassers.

 Jabal Banat

-Jabal Banat is also know as ‘Girls Mountain’.
+Jabal Banat is also known as ‘Girls Mountain’.
 Here, there are 29 tombs carved on all sides of the rock, and they’re believed to have been resting places for women indicating their social standing and also ownership of the rock.
 It’s possible to walk right around the rock mountain for a closer look.
 Whilst the inscriptions above the tomb offer little else, they do warn of ordained punishments and fines, meant to protect the tomb, for those who may intrude, remove its contents or try to change the inscriptions and attempt to claim the tomb as their own.

 The Diwan and Jabal Ithlib